Here's how you can enable or disable Clipboard History in Windows 10.

 - Open the Settings app.

-- On the right, turn on the option Save multiple items.
+- On the right, turn on the option Clipboard History that allows saving multiple items.
 This will enable the Clipboard History feature.

 - Disabling this feature will disable the cloud clipboard and the ability to open its flyout with the Win + V keys.